j2store/userguide/options.md

 * E.g., if a person is asked to give multiple choices for summer vacation, multiple check boxes can be checked simultaneously.

+If these options are selected from the list, then a new row of fields will appear to enter the option values for the selected option.
+Any number of option values can be added to the selected option.

+Other available options are:
+* Text
+* Textarea
+* File
+* Date
+* Time
+* DateTime

+For these options, setting up of option values is not possible.